 Planning for Unknown Expenses

 Unknown expenses can be an unprepared budget’s worst nightmare.
-When a car suddenly needs expensive repairs or an illness requires costly medical procedures, we want our budget to be ready.
+When a new car suddenly needs expensive repairs or an illness requires costly medical procedures, we want our budget to be ready.
 I love having my budget be prepared enough so we don’t have to touch our emergency fund to cover the expense.

 Preparing for unknown expenses requires some guesswork.
 You won’t know how much future car repairs will cost or when they’ll be needed.
 Looking at years past, you can estimate how much you generally spend on car repairs in a year, with the understanding that each year can vary greatly from the year before.
 Divide your average annual expense by twelve to get an idea of how much you should be setting aside each month for car repairs.
 Just like expected expenses, having something to put toward these “emergency” expenses really will make a big difference, even if you don’t have the full amount or have to dip into your emergency fund.
 As the years go on, you will learn from experience what a good amount is to save for these sort of expenses.